 /usr/local/bin/.
 I was lost.
 I couldn’t know which files to delete.
 Since

-/usr/local/bin/ is a hidden folder in Mac, I don’t want to mess up with it.
-However, my urge to delete files I don’t need to use was so strong that I ended up delete a lot of files except for
+/usr/local/bin/ is a hidden folder on Mac, I don’t want to mess up with it.
+However, my urge to delete files I don’t need to use was so strong that I ended up deleting all files except for

 bin in this folder2.